 Taking a long position at this level would have resulted in riding the third wave early.

-In the next example below from the GE chart, we can see that the same logic applies in a downtrend.
+In the next example below from the GE chart, we can see that the same logic applies in an Elliott Wave downtrend.

 Following the retracement of wave two, the break of the low of wave one triggers the start of the third wave.
 Following a brief retest of the low of wave one, a quick retest of this level triggers short position.